American Instagram Model Sierra Skye Flaunts Her Tight Physique In Skimpy Leopard-Print Bikini

 “Sierra is an OG Instagram model, unlike many others on this list who first found fame walking catwalks and runways,” her capsule on the site’s list of the top 50 Instagram models noted.
 “She’s very successfully used Instagram to build up a platform and has gained millions of followers and brand deals as a result.”

 Sierra Skye has been able to make quite the career out of her rapidly growing social media following.
-Sporting more than 4 million followers, Sierra uses the platform to pitch a number of products including her partnership with the online fashion brand Fashion Nova — including the viral snap she shared on Sunday.
+Sporting more than 4 million followers, Sierra uses the platform to pitch a number of products, including her partnership with the online fashion brand Fashion Nova — including the viral snap she shared on Sunday.

-As the marketing firm CP Strategy noted, top influencers on Instagram are able to charge to $1,000 per 100,000 followers, meaning that Skye can fetch up to $30,000 for her sponsored posts.
+As the marketing firm CP Strategy noted, top influencers on Instagram are able to charge up to $1,000 per 100,000 followers, meaning that Skye can fetch up to $30,000 for her sponsored posts.
 The report noted that the upper echelon of Instagram followers can get up to a quarter of a million dollars per post, which is what Kim Kardashian reportedly charges.

-While Sierra Skye likely doesn’t fetch quite so much, she likely is making a nice salary given her enormous following.
+While Sierra Skye likely doesn’t fetch quite so much, she is likely making a nice salary given her enormous following.

-Skye is no stranger to sharing some very racy images and video online, as The Inquisitr noted in a report earlier this month.
+Skye is no stranger to sharing some very racy images and videos online, as The Inquisitr noted in a report earlier this month.
 She had shared another photo of herself in a revealing bikini, showing off her nearly flawless physique.

 The Instagram model also put in the customary trip to Coachella, appearing at the Indio Valley, California, festival sporting a sexy two-piece bikini.
 The model’s shots from the multi-weekend music festival gained quite a bit of attention, helping her shine in a festival where nearly everyone who is anyone on social media makes an appearance and shares plenty of photographic evidence of their trip.